d3vpz/simple3D-js/README.md

 ## DEMO

-To use the demo, you can click the link next to the code, or just click: [here](https://devpooldotmsi.github.io/simple3D-js/)
+To use the demo, you can click the link next to the code, or just click [here](https://devpooldotmsi.github.io/simple3D-js/).